2020-2023

 - All bargaining unit members on the district-wide “involuntary transfer list” will choose from any available positions in the District in order of seniority.

-- Bargaining unit members on the district-wide “involuntary transfer list” will be notified of their assignment for the following school year no later than May 15th.
+- Bargaining unit members on the District-wide “involuntary transfer list” will be notified of their assignment for the following school year no later than May 15th.
 If the need arises to alter an assignment, the bargaining unit member and Association will be notified immediately.
 Any bargaining unit member being involuntarily transferred shall be placed before voluntary transfers are allowed and prior to hiring bargaining unit members from outside the District.

 If an involuntary transfer occurs during a school year, information provided to the bargaining unit member being involuntarily transferred will include, but not be limited to: the position they will be filling, the effective date, the job requirements and description.
-The bargaining unit member will be given the opportunity to meet with the administrator/supervisor of their new assignment to become acclimated to the new position, be informed of their schedule, introduced to the staff and facility, given an opportunity to indicate any potential training needs based on the requirements of the new position, etc. The bargaining unit member will be given at least 5 working days’ notice, except in an emergency, before the transfer is to be effective and every effort will be made to have the transition occur at a convenient time in the school calendar – coinciding with a holiday break, school improvement day, institute day, etc. so that the member may have a chance to conclude their current assignment and prepare for their new assignment.
+The bargaining unit member will be given the opportunity to meet with the administrator/supervisor of their new assignment to become acclimated to the new position, be informed of their schedule, introduced to the staff and facility, given an opportunity to indicate any potential training needs based on the requirements of the new position, etc. The bargaining unit member will be given at least 5 working days’ notice, except in an emergency, before the transfer is to be effective and every effort will be made to have the transition occur at a convenient time in the school calendar – coinciding with a holiday break, school improvement day, institute day, etc. so that the bargaining unit member may have a chance to conclude their current assignment and prepare for their new assignment.

 E. Program Movement